8street/Bedlam2/README.md

 Source code for Bedlam 2: Absolute Bedlam executable file.
 To preserve the cultural heritage.

-This game has been ported on Windows.
-The original Direct Draw and Direct Sound wrapper was inspired from Bedlam 1.
+This game has been ported on SDL2 library.

 This repository does not contain any original game resources.

 # Project State

 The sources can be compiled and fully playable.
-Rare crashes are possible.
+All crashes have been fixed.

 # Contributing